Hostage justice

+Cases

+Ohkawara Kakohki case

-Japan Times reported the case of Masaaki Okawara, who along with others was accused of illegally exporting spray dryers.
-In March 2020, Masaaki Okawara, Junji Shimada, and Shizuo Aishima were arrested despite their demonstration of the safety of products to the police.
-At time of detention, they exercised their right to remain silent, and consequently faced poor treatment by the prosecutors.
-Ashimia's bail requests were denied numerous times on the basis of potential conspiracy with other employees.
-This led to his medical needs not being addressed, and he died of stomach cancer in February 2021.
-In the same time, Okawara and Shimade were held in detention for 332 days.
-In February 2021, Okawara and Shimada bail requests were finally approved; due to a lack of evidence, charges were dropped before the start of trial in August of the same year.
-In Okawara times of detention, he felt like he was treated as a guilty criminal.
-Okawara said "I was treated as if I was a slave.
-With days like these that drained me physically and mentally, I sometimes wondered if it might have been a good idea to admit guilt in order to get out early".
-This case stands out in Japan, as the conviction rate of prosecutors exceeds 99% of indicted cases.
-The case sparked attention as charges were rarely dropped after an indictment.
+The Japan Times reported the case of Masaaki Okawara, the president of Ohkawara Kakohki, who was accused along with others of illegally exporting spray dryers.
+In March 2020, Okawara, Junji Shimada, and Shizuo Aishima were arrested despite having demonstrated the safety of their products to the police.
+During their detention, they exercised their right to remain silent and consequently faced harsh treatment by prosecutors.

+Aishima's bail requests were denied numerous times on the basis of potential conspiracy with other employees.
+This led to his medical needs being neglected; he died of stomach cancer in February 2021.
+Meanwhile, Okawara and Shimada were held in detention for 332 days.
+In February 2021, their bail requests were finally approved.
+Due to a lack of evidence, charges were dropped before the start of the trial in August 2021.
+Okawara described his treatment, stating, "I was treated as if I was a slave.
+With days like these that drained me physically and mentally, I sometimes wondered if it might have been a good idea to admit guilt in order to get out early."

-In December 2023, The Tokyo District Court ruled that the arrests of Okawara, Shimada, and Aishima had been unlawful, and the indictments against them between March and June 2020 were illegal.
-The court ordered Tokyo metropolitan government and the Japanese government to pay Okawara, Shimada, and the family of Aishima 160 million yen (US$1.1 million) in compensation.
-Okawara responded to the ruling, suggesting that the court ruling was fair.
-He added that he hoped Tokyo police and prosecutors would apologize to the Yokohama-based machinery maker.
+In December 2023, the Tokyo District Court ruled that the arrests of Okawara, Shimada, and Aishima were unlawful and the indictments against them illegal.
+The court ordered the Tokyo Metropolitan Government and the Japanese government to pay approximately 160 million yen (US$1.1 million) in compensation.
+In June 2025, senior officials from the Tokyo District Public Prosecutors Office and the Tokyo Metropolitan Police Department formally apologized to Okawara and Shimada.